Anonymous-Usenix-25/Oblivious-Digital-Tokens/ODT_implementation/README.md

 # Timing measurements

+In order to perform timing measurements, you must change to the `scripts/` directory and run the `./runtime_measurement.sh` script.
+It will configure and recompile all of the libraries for runtime measurement and then perform various combinations of timing measurements needed to construct Table 2 and Table 3 in the Oblivious Digital Tokens Usenix paper.

+Once the measurements are completed you can run `./analyze_results.py`.
+The Python script will output the results of the measurements in the format of Table 2 and Table 3 from the paper.

+> :warning: **The rest of the timing measurements instructions is
+> already captured in the `./runtime_measurement.sh` script**: we
+> leave the instructions in to document how the script works.

 We perform all timing measurements using heap verification and all debugging disabled.
 Follow the next steps to prepare all libraries and the agent application for measurement testing.